4-Day Kauai Itinerary: An Unforgettable Adventure

 Na Pali Coast Viewpoints

-There are some great views of Napali coast in Koke’e State Park.
-Unfortunately, sometimes the view can be covered by clouds but the clouds come and go so you should keep trying.
-We tried to see the view before we started the Awa’awapuhi Trail and it was too cloudy to see anything, and then we came back to the viewpoint after and it had cleared up.
-The first viewpoint is Kalalau lookout which is also where the Kalepa Ridge Trail starts.
+There are breathtaking views of the Na Pali coast in Koke’e State Park.
+Sometimes there can be clouds in the way, but they come and go.
+The first viewpoint is Kalalau Lookout which is also where the Kalepa Ridge Trail starts.
 The next viewpoint is Pu’u O Kila Lookout which is further up the mountain.
-This viewpoint further up is where a hike called the Pihea Trail starts.
-It is nice to walk part of the trail to enjoy the views of the Napali Coast.
-Koke’e State Park has the most incredible viewpoints of the Napali Coast that you will see during your 4 days in Kauai.
+This second viewpoint is where a hike called the Pihea Trail starts.
+It is nice to walk part of the trail to enjoy more of the scenic Na Pali Coast.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.